 But some of NSO’s dark secrets were very publicly revealed last week, when researchers managed to technically deconstruct just how one of the company’s notorious “zero-click” attacks work.
 Indeed, researchers with Google’s Project Zero published a detailed break-down that shows how an NSO exploit, dubbed “FORCEDENTRY,” can swiftly and silently take over a phone.

-The exploit, which was designed to target Apple iPhones, is thought to have led to the hacking of devices in multiple countries—including those of several U.S. State Department officials working in Uganda.
-Initial details about it were captured by Citizen Lab, a research unit at the University of Toronto that has frequently published research related to NSO’s activities.
+The exploit, which was designed to target Apple iPhones, is thought to have led to hacking episodes in multiple countries—including one involving several U.S. State Department officials stationed in Uganda.
+Initial details about the exploit were captured by Citizen Lab, a research unit at the University of Toronto that has frequently published research related to NSO’s activities.
 Citizen Lab researchers managed to get ahold of phones that had been subjected to the company’s “zero-click” attacks and, in September, published initial research about how they worked.
 Around the same time, Apple announced it was suing NSO and also published security updates to patch the problems associated with the exploit.

 Citizen Lab ultimately shared its findings with Google’s researchers who, as of last week, finally published their analysis of the attacks.
 As you might expect, it’s pretty incredible—and frightening—stuff.